-Any changes in registration after the first full week of the semester must be submitted on a Registration Form with signature, in accordance with the due dates as laid out in the Important Dates section of this Catalog (page 3).
+For the Fall and Spring semesters, courses may be added and dropped with no financial penalty through the end of the first full week of classes.
+Any changes in registration after the first full week of the semester must be submitted using a physically signed paper registration form and must be in accordance with the due dates as laid out in the Important Dates section of this Catalog.